CMA vs Appraisal: Key Differences Explained

 A strong CMA reflects what buyers are actually paying in today’s market.
 While it is not an official valuation, it is one of the most important tools for pricing a home correctly.
 If you are thinking about selling, you can start by visiting the What’s My Home Worth page.

-How is a CMA Created?
+How Is a CMA Created?

 Agents analyze comparable homes with similar size, location, condition, and features.
 Adjustments are made for differences like pools, upgrades, lot size, and overall condition.